University of Macedonia: Student groups

 The university has a wide variety of student groups.
 There are political groups representing all major political currents in Greek politics, that regularly take part in student elections.
 There are also volunteering student groups such as a local section of Erasmus Student Network, ESN UOM Thessaloniki (the first section in Thessaloniki) active in promoting, developing and supporting the Erasmus community. and a Local Committee of AIESEC, the first one in Thessaloniki, active with promoting AIESEC's scopes.

 The university also has an environmental student team doing various activities on and off campus, such as tree and flower planting.

+The university hosts an active and influential Open Source Team that has made significant contributions to the field.
+Among their notable achievements is the development of the application my.uom.gr (github code), which serves as a vital resource for the university community.
+The team has also been instrumental in organizing various conferences, including the prominent KDE Akademy 2023.
+In recognition of their impactful work, the open source team received the "Influential Congress of the Year" award from the Thessaloniki Convention Bureau.

 TEDx

 The University of Macedonia hosts an annual TEDx event since 2013 organised by students.

 Memberships and cooperations

 University of Macedonia is currently member of the following associations/organizations: